kalabox/kalabox/docs/users/updating.md

 2. Follow the [normal installation steps](./install.md) with the new version.

 !!! note "Older apps will not be updated!!!"
     If you created apps with a previous version of Kalabox these apps will not be updated.
-Also, to update your apps we recommend you destroy and recreate those apps.
+To update your apps we recommend you destroy and recreate those apps.

 Purge Updating
 --------------